-- To ensure that the air conditioning works optimally, the side windows and panorama roof* should be closed
+- To ensure that the air conditioning works optimally, the side windows, and sunroof* should be closed.

-- Total airing function opens/closes all side windows simultaneously and can be used for example to quickly air the car during hot weather.
+- Global opening opens/closes all side windows simultaneously and can be used for example to quickly air the car during hot weather.

 - Remove ice and snow from the climate control system air intake (the grille between the bonnet and the windscreen).

 - In warm weather, condensation from the air conditioning may drip under the car.
 This is normal.